Molajo/Resource/README.md

 ##Resource Definitions##

-The first step is determining what resources and must be accessible to your application.
+The first step is determining what resource and must be accessible to your application.
 Define the scheme and request structure.
-Typical resources applications use include: classes, configuration files, CSS, JS, images, etc. The *Resource* package provides Handlers for these typical use case.
+Typical resource applications use include: classes, configuration files, CSS, JS, images, etc. The *Resource* package provides Handlers for these typical use case.

 All [Schemes](https://github.com/Molajo/Resource/blob/master/Files/SchemeArray.json) must be defined and handlers